Table of contents

-- Observing and collecting data about your child’s behaviour
+- Observing and collecting data about your child’s behavior

 - Identifying which behaviors to target in therapy

-- Creating a treatment plan for the Registered behaviour tech (RBT) who will actually be working with your child.
+- Create a treatment plan for the Registered behavior tech (RBT) who will actually be working with your child.

 What does it look like when my child is in therapy?

-Once the treatment plan is in place, it’s time for your child to meet one of our RBT’s who will provide the individualized ABA session at each visit.
+Once the treatment plan is in place, it’s time for your child to meet one of our Registered Behavior Technicians (RBTs) who will provide the individualized ABA session at each visit.